 The top five suggested restaurants are Sushi Shikon for gourmet Japanese, Ming Court for gourmet Cantonese seafood, Lei Garden for Cantonese seafood and dim sum, Loaf On for low priced gourmet seafood, and Under Bridge Spicy Crab for Cantonese seafood.

-Caprice was rated 3 star by Michelin, but in 2016, it is 2 stars.
+Caprice was rated 3 star by Michelin for several years, but in 2016, it is 2 stars.
 It stands out for an excellent view, elegant setting, and the best quality food.
 There is a large selection of cheese and wine.
 Tourists appreciate the charming scenery of Victoria Harbor from the Four Seasons next to the IFC Mall.

 If you like Indian food, then this is higher class Indian cuisine.
 You'll pay more than at Chung King Mansions, but the environment is definitely better.
 There are polished wood tables, and there is a romantic atmosphere in the evenings.
 There is a buffet at lunchtime.
 Entertainment is available in the evening.
 The food is certified Halal.